cadencelee/nba-clutch-performance-2024-25/README.md

 A data-driven project to find the most clutch NBA players in the 2024–2025 season using SQL and Python for visualization.

 ## Project Overview
 This project investigates which NBA players were most "clutch" during the 2024–2025 season using the NBA's definition: performance in the last 5 minutes of the 4th quarter or overtime, with a point differential of 5 or fewer.
-Instead of just analyzing "who scored the most in clutch time", I aim to look at the full picture of clutch performances and take into account different factors that play a role in a player's overall impact—such as efficiency, usage rate, minutes played, game context, and performance under pressure in close or high-stakes situations.
+Instead of just analyzing who scored the most in clutch time, I aim to look at the full picture of clutch performances and take into account different factors that play a role in a player's overall impact—such as efficiency, usage rate, minutes played, game context, and performance under pressure in close or high-stakes situations.
 While points per 36 minutes in clutch moments gives a basic snapshot of scoring output, it doesn’t tell the full story of a player’s impact in high-pressure situations.
 Clutch performance is about more than just how many points a player scores — it’s about how efficiently they score, how they contribute to winning, and how well they handle pressure.

 That’s why I’m building a weighted equation that takes into account a broader set of metrics, such as:
 - Field Goal % and Free Throw % – Are they efficient and reliable under pressure?